QuillPusher/QP_Drafts/Automatic_PrintF.md

 This feature uses a new token (annot_repl_input_end) to consider printing the value of an expression if it doesn't end with a semicolon.
-When parsing an Expression Statement, if the last semicolon is missing, then the code will pretend that there one and set a merker there for later utilization.
+When parsing an Expression Statement, if the last semicolon is missing, then the code will pretend that there one and set a marker there for later utilization, and continue parsing.

 A semicolon is normally required in C++, but this feature expands the C++ syntax to handle cases where a missing semicolon is expected (i.e., when